 Dozens dead and hundreds injured as two trains crash in India

+At least 233 dead and 900 injured as two trains crash in India

-Nearly 500 police officers and 75 ambulances have been sent to the crash site after the two trains derailed
+Nearly 500 police officers and 75 ambulances sent to crash site after two trains derailed

-At least 50 people have been killed and hundreds taken to hospital after two passenger trains derailed on Friday in India.
+At least 233 people were killed and hundreds taken to hospital after two passenger trains crashed in India, making the rail accident the country’s deadliest in more than a decade.

-Nearly 500 police officers and 75 ambulances have been sent to the crash site in the Balasore district in the country’s eastern state of Odisha.
+Nearly 500 police officers and 75 ambulances were sent to the crash site in Balasore district in the country’s eastern state of Odisha on Friday.

+Rescuers were attempting to free 200 people feared trapped in the wreckage, said DB Shinde, administrator of the district.

-India‘s prime minister Narendra Modi said he was “distressed” by the incident and that “all possible assistance” is being given to those affected.
+Indian prime minister Narendra Modi said he was “distressed” by the incident and that “all possible assistance” is being given to those affected.

 “Distressed by the train accident in Odisha.
 In this hour of grief, my thoughts are with the bereaved families.
 May the injured recover soon.